sirech/talk-kotlin-microservices/presentation.md

 ???

 - Some of us at TW are very excited about Kotlin
+- Went recently to a meetup in stuttgart about kotlin, had a look at the talks @ Kotlinconf
+- Mostly focused on android
-- Want to share about our experience, mostly in the context of microservices
+- Want to share about our experience using it as a backend language
+- We tend to work with microservices a lot, we want to focus on that

 ---